General Motors Logo

 General Motors Logo 2010-2021

-In 2010, the developers added a metallic shade to the sign and enhanced the 3D effect.
-Due to the rearrangement of shadows and highlights, the logo acquired volume.
+In 2010, the developers added a metallic shade to the sign, enhancing the 3D effect.
+The rearrangement of shadows and highlights gave the logo volume.
 The color was softened, but the gradient remained (both on the letters and the square).

 2016 – 2021